COVID-19: FG unveils 52-page guidelines for schools reopening

 No Nigerian cure yet

-Also speaking, Minister of State, Education, Hon.
-Emeka Nwajiuba who did not give a specific date as to when schools would be reopened said the guidelines contain what managers of schools have to do before they can be reopened and also what they must do to remain opened.
+Also speaking, Minister of State (Education), Emeka Nwajiuba, who did not give a specific date as to when schools would be reopened said the guidelines contain what managers of schools have to do before they can be reopened and also what they must do to remain opened.

 In the guidelines obtained by Vanguard, the Federal Government gave conditions for the reopening of schools.
-Part of the guideline states; “The Federal and state governments should be guided by recommendations, advice, or directives from the World Health Organization (WHO), Federal Ministry of Health (FMoH), and Nigeria Centre for Disease Control (NCDC) for effective risk avoidance and mitigation of the effect of COVID-19.
+Part of the guideline states: “The federal and state governments should be guided by recommendations, advice, or directives from the World Health Organisation, WHO, Federal Ministry of Health, FMoH, and Nigeria Centre for Disease Control, NCDC, for effective risk avoidance and mitigation of the effect of COVID-19.

+READ ALSO: COVID-19: Bishop says re-opening of schools will endanger safety of students

-“Decision making should also involve all major stakeholders, including government at all levels, communities, and civil society.
-This is to ensure that decisions and planned actions are based on comprehensive analysis, consensus, and adequate consideration for context”.
+“Decision making should also involve all major stakeholders, including government at all levels, communities, and the civil society.
+This is to ensure that decisions and planned actions are based on comprehensive analysis, consensus, and adequate consideration for context.”

 Also to be considered is the level of community transmission nationwide and level of compliance with the safety guidelines.
 A team of Readiness and Compliance Assessors would also be dispatched to schools with a checklist to determine their suitability for reopening.